The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

-To finish the proof, we need to know that the middle triangle formed by the two lifts, $t$ and~$t'$ commutes.
-The fact that the diagram commutes shows that $((\PD,\PD),(\PD,\PD))(t(x_1,x_2))$ is a lift of $(\PD,\PD)(x_1,x_2)$, and the definition of the lifts $t$ and $t'$ shows that it is the same lift as determined by $t(x_1,x_2)$, and hence the triangle commutes. \end{proof}
+To finish the proof, we need to know that the middle triangle formed by the two lifts, $t$ and~$t'$, commutes.
+The fact that the diagram (without the lifts) commutes shows that is a lift of $(\PD,\PD)(x_1,x_2)$.
+Since $y$ is also of the form $(\ast,0,\ast,0)$ (as $t(x_1,x_2)$ is) the observation in the above paragraph means that $y=t'(x_1,x_2)$, and hence the triangle commutes. \end{proof}